DIY EUROKITCHEN_PART V: CABINET DOORS

 I first cut 1/4″ slots, 1/2″ deep in the Poplar 3/8″ in from the outside edge in all the pieces with my table saw.
 I then cut my Poplar door pieces exact size for each door.
 The inside flat panels were then cut to 3/4″ bigger than the horizontal and vertical measurement inside the door frame stiles and rails (See diagram).
 This allowed for some leeway in fitting the doors together and not have the panels so big that they might interfere with the joints.

 One major critical mistake I made in this process was that I let each door dry independently without clamping them down tight against a flat level surface.
 The tall wall cabinet doors turned out flat and square, but the shorter base cabinet doors developed a slight warp.
-This was not a good result when flat square doors are critical for this style of kitchen.
+Once the glue dries, it’s virtually impossible to straighten the doors into a flat position without breaking the joints where the mitered rails fit together.

 If I had to do it all over again I would do the following: